Updated Feb. 7, 2025.

 Are You an Independent Contractor or an Employee at Babbletype?

-At Babbletype, you are an independent contractor and responsible for your own taxes.
-If you make over $600 in a given calendar year, you will be sent a 1099 Form.
+Babbletype hires independent contractors, meaning you are responsible for your own taxes.
+If you earn more than $600 in a calendar year, you will receive a 1099 Form for tax reporting.

 What Are the Hours at Babbletype?